Introduction

 Detection: Videos require manual review to verify the presence of an audio description track or transcript.

-Additional Notes: Audio description cannot be performed in a "talking head" video in the same sense as it can for a movie.
+Additional Notes: The American Council of the Blind has an Audio Description Project.
+Audio description cannot be performed in a "talking head" video in the same sense as it can for a movie.
 The presenter does not pause often enough to allow audio description during pauses.
 This Success Criteria is written with movies in mind, where there are often long pauses between dialogue.
 Nevertheless, it is possible to perform a limited amount of audio description in a presentation as shown in an example below.
 WAVE cannot measure this Criterion because there is no HTML attribute, element or tag necessary to the presence of an audio descripton or caption track.
 While an audio description or caption track can be represented in HTML5, they can exist without the HTML markup.

 Consequence of Non-Conformance: Visual information not present in the audio and not described will be completely lost to the blind or low vision user.